Music of Canadian cultures: Newfoundland music

 Anglo-Canadian folk ballads are particularly well-preserved in Newfoundland.
 The widespread "Barbara Allen" is found in dozens of versions, as are songs like "The Farmer's Curst Wife", "Lord Randall", and "The Sweet Trinity".
 With the advent of printing, broadside ballads were found throughout Canada, many of them Anglo songs telling sad songs about unfulfilled love.
 In addition to the influence of English West Country folk music and sea shanties, Newfoundland music heavily incorporates themes from Irish music, with elements of the provinces French and Portuguese history also represented.

 As with the Maritime provinces, contemporary artists were the catalyst for a revival of interest in traditional music.
 Great Big Sea, Figgy Duff and Irish Descendants carried the traditional sounds of Newfoundland across Canada and around the world, with the most popular being Great Big Sea.

 Western Canada

-Among the lumber camps of Ontario and British Columbia, and among the homesteaders and farmers of Alberta, Saskatchewan, and Manitoba, Anglo settlers adopted numerous American songs.
-"Bury Me Not on the Lone Prairie", for example, and the song is known as "Prairie Land", "Saskatchewan" or "Alberta Land", which is adapted from an American song called "Beulah Land".
+Among the lumber camps of Ontario and British Columbia, and among the homesteaders and farmers of Alberta, Saskatchewan, and Manitoba, Anglo settlers adopted numerous American songs: for example "Bury Me Not on the Lone Prairie", along with the song known as "Prairie Land", "Saskatchewan" or "Alberta Land", which is adapted from an American song called "Beulah Land".